-- (4) "Parent" means a biological parent of an employee or an individual who stood in loco parentis (in place of the parent) to an employee when the employee was a child.
-This term does not include parents-in-law. - (5) "Spouse" means a husband or wife as defined or recognized under California State law for purposes of marriage. - (6) "Domestic partner" means domestic partner as defined under California Family Code section 297 and 299.2, shall have the same meaning as "Spouse" for purposes of CFRA leave. - (7) "Serious health condition" means an illness, injury or impairment, or physical or mental condition that involves: - a.
+- (5) "Parent" means a biological parent of an employee or an individual who stood in loco parentis (in place of the parent) to an employee when the employee was a child.
+This term does not include parents-in-law. - (6) "Grandparent" means a parent of the employee's parent in CFRA. - (7) "Sibling" means a person related to another person by blood, adoption, or affinity through a common legal or biological parent in CFRA. - (8) "Spouse" means a husband or wife as defined or recognized under California State law for purposes of marriage. - (9) "Domestic partner" means domestic partner as defined under California Family Code section 297 and 299.2, shall have the same meaning as "Spouse" for purposes of CFRA leave. - (10) "Serious health condition" means an illness, injury or impairment, or physical or mental condition that involves: - a.
 Inpatient care (i.e., overnight stay) in the hospital, hospice, or residential medical care facility, including any period of incapacity (i.e., inability to work, or perform other regular daily activities due to the serious health condition, treatment involved or recovery therefrom); or - b.
 Continuing treatment by a health care provider: A serious health condition involving continuing treatment by a health care provider includes any one of or more of the following: - i.
 A period of incapacity (i.e., inability to work, or perform other regular daily activities due to serious health condition of more than three consecutive calendar days, and any subsequent treatment or period of incapacity relating to the same condition), that also involves: - Treatment two or more times within 30 days of the first day of incapacity, unless extenuating circumstances exist, by a health care provider, by a nurse or physician's assistant under direct supervision by a health care provider, or by a provider of health care services (e.g., a physical therapist) under orders of, or on referral by, a health care provider.
 The first in-person treatment visit must take place within seven days of the first day of incapacity; or - 2.
 Treatment by a health care provider on at least one occasion which must take place within seven days of the first day of incapacity and results in a regimen of continuing treatment under the supervision of the health care provider.
 This includes for example, a course of prescription medication or therapy requiring special equipment to resolve or alleviate the health condition.
 If the medication is over the counter, and can be initiated without a visit to a health care provider, it does not constitute a regime of continuing treatment.